‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 — BlastingNews (@BlastingNews) January 16, 2017

 Supernatural fans will get to see the first reunion in February, as Misha Collins appears for an episode.
-The time travelling heroes will take a step back into 1931 Chicago, where the terrorist Garcia Flynn wants to help Al Capone succeed.
+The time-traveling heroes will take a step back into 1931 Chicago, where the terrorist, Garcia Flynn, wants to help Al Capone succeed.
 The heroes have no choice but to work with Eliot Ness to stop Capone and prevent history from being changed.

-Collins has become a firm favorite in the SPN Family, after appearing as angel Castiel for the first time in the Supernatural Season 4 premiere.
+Collins has become a firm favorite in the SPN family after appearing as angel Castiel for the first time in the Supernatural Season 4 premiere.
 While originally only a temporary character and killed off a few seasons later, he was brought back due to fan outcry and has remained since.
 There is no Supernatural without this man, despite the show originally being about the two Winchester brothers.

 The good news for Supernatural fans is that Collins will only appear in one episode of Timeless Season 1.
 He appears as Ness in Episode 15, which will air on February 13, 2017.